 How to Start an IRA Rollover

 If you’ve decided that an IRA rollover is right for you, you just need to follow a few easy steps to initiate the rollover.
-You’ll want to choose the type of IRA you want to set up, assess your risk appetite, figure out your future tax liability, and then choose the type of investments you want your IRA to hold.
+You’ll want to choose the type of IRA you want to set up, assess your risk appetite, figure out your future tax liability, and then choose the type of assets you want your IRA to hold.

 1. Choosing the Best Type of IRA